Tight contact structures without symplectic fillings are everywhere: Non-fillable contact structures

+Now, perturbing with a Morse function on $\SSS^1$ with critical points $p_1,p_2$, one can find another contact form $\alpha_T'$ that is $C^\infty$-close to $\alpha_T$ on $\TT^3$ such that each $\SSS^1$-Morse--Bott family of Reeb orbits corresponds to a pair of Reeb orbits.
+We denote by $\gamma_{p_j}$ the Reeb orbit on $\mathbb T^3$ corresponding to $p_j$.
+By standard properties of the Conley-Zehnder index, the minimal Conley-Zehnder index of the orbits on $\mathbb T^3$ after such perturbation is zero.

-\item On the product $\mbox{Map}(D^*\SSS^{n-1},\tau)\times \TT^2$, the orbits stay tangent to the pages of the open book.
-Moreover, for a fixed angle $\theta\in \mathbb S^1$, the closed Reeb orbits tangent to the $\theta-$page are naturally parametrized by the page $D^*\mathbb S^{n-1}$ itself, namely they are flat geodesics on $\mathbb T^2$ with rational slope $\theta$ (recall Formula \eqref{eqn:reeb_vf}), and so they form an $\mathbb S^1$ Morse--Bott family when viewed as Reeb orbits on $\mathbb T^3$.
-As in \Cref{lem:kADC_stable}, we locally perturb the contact form by a Morse function with a unique local maximum on $D^*\mathbb S^{n-1}$ and two critical points $q_1,q_2$ lying in the zero section, respectively of index $2n-2$ and $n-1$.
-The minimal Conley-Zehnder index of the orbits on $\mathbb T^3$ after perturbing with a Morse function on $\SSS^1$ with critical points $p_1,p_2$ is zero.
-By standard properties of the Conley-Zehnder index, if we denote by $\gamma_{p_j}$ the Reeb orbit on $\mathbb T^3$ corresponding to $p_j$, then the non-degenerate orbit $\gamma_{q_i,p_j}$ corresponding to the pair $(q_i,p_j)$ has Conley-Zehnder index
+We can then look at the perturbation $\alpha_{BO}'$ given by $\pi^*\alpha_T'+\lambda_{fib}$.
+Likewise, we can further locally perturb the contact form by a Morse function with a unique local maximum on $D^*\mathbb S^{n-1}$ and two critical points $q_1,q_2$ lying in the zero section, respectively of index $2n-2$ and $n-1$.
+We denote by $\gamma_{q_i,p_j}$ the non-degenerate orbit corresponding to the pair $(q_i,p_j)$.
+Again, by standard properties of the Conley-Zehnder index, we then have: